taichi-dev/taichi/docs/syntax.rst

 Debug your program with `print(x)`.

-Performance Tips
+Performance tips
 -------------------------------------------

-Avoid synchronization
+Avoid synchronization:
-When using GPU, an asynchronous task queue will be maintained.
+ - When using GPU, an asynchronous task queue will be maintained.
 Whenever reading/writing global tensors, a synchronization will be invoked, which leads to idle cycles on CPU/GPU.
-Make Use of GPU Shared Memory and L1-d$ `ti.cache_l1(x)` will enforce data loads related to `x` cached in L1-cache. `ti.cache_shared(x)` will allocate shared memory.
+ - Make Use of GPU Shared Memory and L1-d$ `ti.cache_l1(x)` will enforce data loads related to `x` cached in L1-cache. `ti.cache_shared(x)` will allocate shared memory.
 TODO: add examples

-Multi-Stage Programming
+Multi-stage programming
 =======================================